 - Uncontested: In an uncontested divorce, both spouses agree to all terms of the divorce before the divorce agreement is taken to court to be officiated.

 - Contested: In a contested divorce, there is at least one disagreement between the spouses about an aspect of the divorce.
 Courtroom proceedings can become necessary to solve the disagreement.

 Uncontested divorces are ideal because it means your divorce will close sooner, with less stress, and for less money.
 However, ideals are usually not possible.
 Contested divorces are common because many divorcing couples will naturally disagree about one thing or another, like how much child support should be paid each month or who gets to keep the family car.
 Just because your divorce is contested does not mean it needs to be difficult, though.
-With the help of our law firm, you can make sense of your situation and find a good solution.
+With the help of our experienced Irvine divorce attorneys, you can make sense of your situation and find a good solution.

 In the state of California you have the right to represent yourself in a divorce case.
 However, more often than not this is not in your best interests.
 Although hiring an attorney may seem like an unnecessary expense in an already expensive endeavor, having a divorce lawyer fight on your behalf may result in the divorce being resolved more favorably for you than if you represent yourself.
 There are several reasons for this:

 - Negotiations between spouses can be messy; if your spouse has hired a lawyer, odds are they will be better represented during the negotiation phase than if you represent yourself

 - Legal paperwork can be overwhelming; if you aren't familiar with all of the documents you will need to fill out during the divorce process, it's easy for some things to slip through the cracks

 - Your rights are better represented when you have a legal expert on your side; laws surrounding divorce and property rights can be confusing, by hiring a lawyer to fight for your best interests you can ensure that you don't miss out on any of your individual rights in the divorce process